 You cannot control your drinking

-Loss of control over drinking is one of the key signs of alcoholism or an alcohol use disorder.
+Loss of control over drinking is one of the key signs of alcoholism4 or an alcohol use disorder.
 When someone develops a clinical alcohol addiction, they will be unable to stop drinking or cut back on alcohol use.
 They may also drink larger quantities of alcohol than intended.
 For instance, an alcoholic may say they will only have one drink but end up drinking ten.

 Your life has become unmanageable

-Alcohol addiction is a chronic condition that results in a compulsion to drink, which can make life more difficult.
+Alcohol addiction is a chronic condition7 that results in a compulsion to drink, which can make life more difficult.
 You may not be able to manage responsibilities, such as keeping on top of your tasks at work or caring for your family.

 You try to hide your drinking

-You may feel the need to hide your drinking to avoid upsetting loved ones.
+You may feel4 the need to hide your drinking to avoid upsetting loved ones.
 For example, if your drinking angers your spouse, you may attempt to drink privately or lie about your drinking so they do not find out about it.

 You rely on alcohol

-When someone develops an addiction, they are likely to become physically dependent upon the substance.
+When someone develops an addiction, they are likely to become physically dependent6 upon the substance.
 This means the body experiences uncomfortable withdrawal symptoms when sober.
 In the case of alcohol addiction, you may rely on alcohol to get you through the day to avoid unpleasant withdrawal side effects.

 You drink in the morning or when you’re alone